District News - March 2017

 NORTH CENTRAL WA REGIONAL MUSIC CHAMPIONSHIPS

-Our choral students returned from regional championships last week where they competed against Moses Lake, Wenatchee, Eastmont and many others.
+Our choral students returned from regional championships in early February, where they competed against Moses Lake, Wenatchee, Eastmont and many others.
 We have seven that came out with 1st Place:

 Large Mixed (Men/Women) Ensemble